annaspratama/age-counter-express-js/README.md

 # Age Counter #

 Age counter is system that count age by given birthdate and custom last date.
-This project are build with Node Express JS abd Vue JS.
+This project are build with Node Express JS and Vue JS.

 ### Demo ###